dwyl/learn-tdd/README.md

 e.g: one in every train station in the country.
 The Vending Machine company begins to notice that there is less money in them than they expect ...
-They don't understand why because they only hire _trust-worthy_ people to re-stock the machines.
+They don't understand why because they only hire _trustworthy_ people to re-stock the machines.

 One day the Vending Machine Company decide to hire _you_ to review the code in the `getChange` calculator and you discover the _**rogue**_ programmer trick!